ZhichaoXu/XuLab_Repo/index.md

 ---
 ---

 Welcome to the homepage of Zhichao Xu's lab!
 Our group works in the field of functional genomics, cancer genetics and computational biology.
+Dr. Xu is currently on the faculty job market and expect to start his lab in spring 2025.